michaeltroger/shape-detection-android/README.md

 [Michael Troger](https://michaeltroger.com)

 ### Credits ###
 * The shape detection is based on Nash's shape detection https://github.com/bsdnoobz/opencv-code/blob/master/shape-detect.cpp His version is based on OpenCV 2 for the PC and usable for static images files.
+He extracted the code from the OpenCV tutorials http://opencv-code.com back then - that website is no longer available though.
 * The red color detection is based on Sol's OpenCV red circle detection.
 See https://github.com/sol-prog/OpenCV-red-circle-detection and https://solarianprogrammer.com/2015/05/08/detect-red-circles-image-using-opencv/